ChemicalDevelopment/PGS/README.md

 ### Releases (Default)
 [Sign Up](http://chemicaldevelopment.us/pgs/account) for an account

-To download an executable, check out the [Releases](https://github.com/ChemicalDevelopment/PGS/releases)
+To download an executable, check out the [Releases](https://github.com/ChemicalDevelopment/PGS/releases).

 Unzip the folder, and edit `my.prefs` and enter in your email and password.

 You can also change `threads` to whatever value you'd like.

+Check out the `README.txt` file for more info.

 The next part may change based on what platform you use.